unfoldingWord-dev/Resource-Container/docs/structure.rst

 Condensed vs Expanded Form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although not officially part of this specification, we offer two suggested forms for storing content.
+We offer two suggested forms for storing content.

 **Expanded**

 All :ref:`types` support the expanded form.
+This form is most suitable for active translations because collaborators are less likely to interfere with other's files.
+And it decouples formatting from structure.
-For example, here's :ref:`structure-content` that has a chapter 1 folder containing several chunks:
+For example, here's a :ref:`structure-content` that has a chapter 1 folder containing several chunks:

 .. code-block:: none